 Routed Export Transaction Check Box

 Check this box if the shipment is considered routed, which is when the foreign principal party in interest (usually the ultimate consignee) authorizes a U.S. freight forwarder or agent to facilitate the export of items and prepare and file the EEI on its behalf.
-To learn more about routed exports read our related blog posts: What the Heck is a Routed Export Transaction and Why I Hate Routed Export Transactions.
+To learn more about routed exports read our related blog posts: Standard vs. Routed Export Shipments: What's the Difference and Why I Hate Routed Export Transactions.

 Foreign Trade Zone